- 1 cup almond flour, divided

 - Spoon the batter into the silicone muffin mold, filling 3 ∕ 4 of the way full.
 No need to spray the mold if you are using silicone.

-- Sprinkle the crumb topping on each donut, using your fingers to break up the mixture until it is evenly distributed.
+- Sprinkle the crumb topping on each cake, using your fingers to break up the mixture until it is evenly distributed.

 - Bake for 12-15 minutes or until the edges are lightly browned.
-Allow donuts to cool down until you remove them from the molds.
+Allow cakes to cool down until you remove them from the molds.

-Make ahead tip: You can freeze the baked donuts for up to 2 months.
+Make ahead tip: You can freeze the baked cakes for up to 2 months.

 Grassfed Butter substitute: grassfed ghee